TapiocaFox/Wordee/README.md

 # Wordee
 Wordee is a random word picker with dictionary and news attached.
 Help you memorize vocabularies using CLI.
-Useful for english test preparations like TOEFL or GRE.
+Useful for english tests preparations like TOEFL or GRE.

 ![](/imgs/screenshot_6.png)